The Brothers Karamazov: Ivan Fyodorovich Karamazov

 Ivan Fyodorovich (sometimes also referred to as Vanya) is the 24-year-old middle son, and the first from Fyodor Pavlovich's second marriage.
 Ivan is reserved and aloof, but also intellectually brilliant.
 His dictum "if there is no God, everything is lawful" is a recurring motif in the novel.
 At first, Ivan seems not to have much time for his brother Alyosha, but later their bond and mutual affection deepens.
 He finds his father repulsive, and also has a strong antipathy towards Dmitri.
 Fyodor Pavlovich tells Alyosha that he fears Ivan more than he fears Dmitri.
 Ivan falls in love with Katerina Ivanovna, but their intimacy develops in the shadow of her prior connection to Dmitri, and her ambivalence is a source of torment to him.

 Some of the most acclaimed passages of the novel involve Ivan, including the chapters "Rebellion" and "The Grand Inquisitor" from Book V, and the three conversations with Smerdyakov and the subsequent chapter "Ivan's nightmare of the devil" in Book XI.
-Book V, entitled "Pro and Contra", is primarily about "the inner debate taking place in Ivan between his recognition of the moral sublimity of the Christian ideal and his outrage against a universe of pain and suffering."
-Ivan's rejection of God is posited in terms of the Christian value of compassion—the value that Dostoevsky himself (through the character of Prince Myshkin in The Idiot) called "the chief and perhaps the only law of all human existence."
+Book V, titled "Pro and Contra", is primarily about "the inner debate taking place in Ivan between his recognition of the moral sublimity of the Christian ideal and his outrage against a universe of pain and suffering."
+Ivan's rejection of God is posited in terms of the Christian value of compassion — the value that Dostoevsky himself (through the character of Prince Myshkin in The Idiot) called "the chief and perhaps the only law of all human existence."
 Thus Ivan's rejection of God is justified by the very principle at the heart of Christianity.
 For Ivan the absurdity of all human history is proven by the senselessness of the suffering of children: if reason or rationality is the measure, God's world cannot be accepted.
 All the examples Ivan gives of horrors perpetrated against children were taken by Dostoevsky from actual newspaper accounts and historical sources.